Saint Sturm: Veneration

-Sturm was recognised as a Saint prior to the East–West Schism in 1054, hence the Orthodox Church continues to honour him.
+Sturm was recognised as a saint prior to the East–West Schism in 1054, hence the Orthodox Church continues to honour him.
 The post-1054 Roman Papacy did not accept all pre-Schism saints, sometimes reviewing their status.
 He was accordingly formally canonized in 1139 by Pope Innocent II.
 His life was recorded in the Vita Sturmi by the fourth abbot of Fulda, Eigil of Fulda (d.
 822), a relative of his who had been a monk in Fulda for over 20 years under abbot Sturm.

 Saint Sturm's Fountain is located in Fulda in front of the old town hall.
-It depicts SS.
-Benedict, Boniface, and Sturm.
+It depicts Benedict, Boniface, and Sturm.